Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's

 \subsection{Gaussian states on the defective lattice}

-In the previous section, we analyzed the long-time spreading dynamics of Gaussian wave packets, governed by the Schrödinger equation as a function of their standard deviation $\sigma_0$.
+In the previous section, we analyzed the long-time spreading dynamics of Gaussian wave packets governed by the Schrödinger equation as a function of their standard deviation $\sigma_0$.
 Although the evolution remains ballistic, the spreading rate $\alpha$ decreases asymptotically as $\sigma_0$ increases.
-In contrast to a delta-localized state, whose momentum-space representation is uniform, a Gaussian state exhibits a Gaussian momentum distribution.
+In contrast to a $\delta$-localized state, whose momentum-space representation is uniform, a Gaussian state exhibits a Gaussian momentum distribution.
 As $\sigma_0$ increases, this distribution narrows, suppressing high-momentum components and thereby reducing the effective spreading rate.
 This behavior directly reflects the Heisenberg uncertainty principle: a larger initial spatial width implies a smaller momentum spread, limiting the contribution of fast-propagating components to the wave-packet evolution.

 From an experimental perspective, perfectly localized states are unattainable.
 Any realistic wave packet necessarily exhibits finite spatial and momentum uncertainties arising from intrinsic quantum limits and extrinsic classical imperfections introduced during state preparation.
 Although measurement-induced quantum disturbances are negligible compared to these classical contributions~\cite{peres2002quantum}, their combined effect results in delocalized initial conditions, which in turn reduce the spreading rate of the wave function.
-Consequently, delocalized states provide a more faithful representation of experimentally realizable quantum walkers, and understanding their transport behavior is essential for bridging theoretical models to practical implementations~\cite{wang2013physical,flamini2019photonic}.
-In this setting, identifying conditions under which disorder, fluctuations, or lattice defects enhance spreading becomes particularly relevant, since the performance of many quantum-walk-based algorithms ultimately depends on the walker’s propagation efficiency.
-At the same time, such mechanisms may also induce partial localization, making it necessary to assess whether the state becomes trapped near the defect, as shown in Fig.~\ref{Fig3}.
+Consequently, delocalized states provide a more faithful representation of experimentally realizable quantum walkers, and understanding their transport behavior is essential for bridging theoretical models to practical implementations~\cite{wang2013physical,flamini2019photonic, cardano2015quantum,su2019experimental,derrico2020two}.
+In this setting, identifying conditions under which disorder, fluctuations, or lattice defects enhance spreading becomes particularly relevant since the performance of quantum walks ultimately depends on the walker’s propagation efficiency.
+At the same time, such mechanisms may induce partial localization without preventing spreading, making it necessary to assess whether the state becomes trapped near the defect, as shown in Fig.~\ref{Fig3}.